sequentech/ivr-lambdas/README.md

 to generate a simple IVR system for telephone voting, and requires the following two AWS lambda functions with the Sequent backend API to work:
-1. `authenticate_voter` lambda, that receives the credentials that the voter provided telephonically and authenticates it, returning the credential bearer token.
-This token will be stored in a [contact attribute]
+1. `authenticate_voter` lambda, that receives the credentials that the voter provided telephonically and authenticates it, returning the bearer token credential.
+This token will be stored in a [contact attribute] to be used later when casting the vote.
+2. `record_vote` lambda, that receives the intention of the vote that the voter recorded using the telephone together with the bearer token credential obtained from the previous call to the `authenticate_voter` lambda, and then encrypts the vote and sends it to the ballot box.

 ## Development environment